 The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Accordingly, actual results could differ significantly from those estimates.

 Subsequent events

-The City has evaluated subsequent events through June 19, 2013 the date in which the financial statements were available to be issued.
+Management of the City has evaluated subsequent events through September 9, 2014, the date the financial statements were available to be issued.

 NOTE 2 - RECONCILIATION OF GOVERNMENT-WIDE AND FUND FINANCIAL STATEMENTS